Hassan-Bahemia/SpiderAI/README.md

 # SpiderAI

-# 1.This project is for testing purposes only.
+*This project is for testing purposes only.

-## 2.Used to understand how AI and State Machine workes in C++.
+*Used to understand how AI and State Machine workes in C++.

-### 3.Everything has been completed.
+*Everything has been completed.